StadGent/fractal_styleguide_gent-base-archive/components/21-atoms/description/README.md

 The description is always visible and is displayed under the field it describes.

 ## Themify
-This is a themefy enabled component.
+This is a themify enabled component.
 Please use the themify mixin as defined in [mixins](../../docs/mixins) to change the colorscheme of this description.